kimjoar/writings/alpha/step-by-step-modules-templates.md

 Splitting out modules
 ---------------------

-Now that we have our base setup and our app is still [up and running](), we can start moving the separate parts out of `monologue.js`.
+Now that we have our base setup and our app is still [up and running][apprequirejs], we can start moving the separate parts out of `monologue.js`.
 Lets start by creating a `modules/status` folder, then we can start by moving the Status model into this folder:

 ```diff
  requirejs.config({